 Irish brands have been warned the onus remains on them to make sure bloggers identify sponsored content when posting online.

 Sponsoring posts on social media has become a popular method of advertising, with brands ranging from Littlewoods to Penneys paying people to post about their products.
+With the rise in influencer branding and management companies such as greenlight influencers and Instagram influencer management companies globally may be wanting to ensure that figures they manage and sponsor are aware of new legislation being imposed.

 Bloggers and other online “influencers” are required to show that posts have been paid for through clearly identifiable hashtags such as #Ad or #SP, for sponsored.